sethmlarson/mashpack/README.md

-mshpck (Pronounced "mish-pick") is based on a combination of [MessagePack](https://github.com/msgpack/msgpack) for packing JSON-like objects into binary and [HTTP/2 HPACK](https://http2.github.io/http2-spec/compression.html) for encoding [variable-length integers](https://http2.github.io/http2-spec/compression.html#rfc.section.5.1) in order to achieve superior JSON-object compression. mshpck has the same interface as
+mshpck (Pronounced "mish-pick") is based on a combination of [MessagePack](https://github.com/msgpack/msgpack) for packing JSON-like objects into binary and [HTTP/2 HPACK](https://http2.github.io/http2-spec/compression.html) for encoding [variable-length integers](https://http2.github.io/http2-spec/compression.html#rfc.section.5.1) in order to achieve superior JSON-object compression. mshpck has the same interface as MessagePack including extensions.

 By combining these two specifications we're able to achieve a header which is typically the size of a nybble rather than a whole byte.
 This enables more dense compression of values, especially within